suryadeeprampur/Bypass-bot-1/README.md

 ## Help make this better
 You can help by:
-- Reporting issues to the original script in [greasyfork feedback](https://greasyfork.org/scripts/431691/feedback) or [openuserjs issues](https://openuserjs.org/scripts/Bloggerpemula/Bypass_All_Shortlinks_Manual_Captcha/issues) (before doing this, check the issue is present in the original script)
+- Reporting issues to the original script in [OpenUserJS issues](https://openuserjs.org/scripts/Bloggerpemula/Bypass_All_Shortlinks_Manual_Captcha/issues) (before doing this, check the issue is present in the original script)
 - Reporting issues here on the [issues](https://codeberg.org/Amm0ni4/bypass-all-shortlinks-debloated/issues) tab.
 Post examples with the source link shortener and link source website.
 I will only add/fix content-sharing shortlinks, no faucet / crypto rewards.
 - Suggesting to merge other scripts into this one.
 - Editing/Adding code with pull requests.